Brittany Runs a Marathon: Plot

 Distraught, convinced she will gain back her weight, Brittany returns to the dog-sitting house and discusses the state of her life with Jern.
 The homeowners return and, disgusted Jern and Brittany have been living there, fire them.

 Brittany takes a bus to Philadelphia to visit her sister Cici and brother-in-law Demetrius, who was a father figure to Brittany after their parents' divorce and father's death.
 She ignores calls and texts from Catherine, Seth, and Jern, saddened to see Seth and Catherine with their marathon medals.
 That same day, she disrupts Demetrius's birthday party by making comments about an overweight female guest due to her own insecurities.
 After a stern but heartfelt talk with Demetrius, Brittany returns to New York and her former apartment, now alone.

-Brittany continues exercising but stops tracking her weight loss.
+Brittany continues exercising but stops tracking her weight.
 She applies for advertising jobs, for which she trained initially, and lands an entry-level position in Tribeca.
 She reconnects with her friends.

 Catherine reveals that running was a distraction from her nasty divorce, explaining that a year ago, she broke her wrist and was prescribed Oxycodone; her husband used it as evidence she had relapsed into drug use, and the court denied her visitation rights to their children.
 Brittany encourages Catherine to take small steps to win her children back.
 Brittany sets boundaries with Jern to just be friends while she works on herself.

 One year later, Brittany runs in the marathon.
 At the 22-mile mark, she develops a cramp and has to pause.
 She rejects medical assistance, but accepts an assistant's offer to help her up.
 While considering quitting, she finds Seth, his husband and sons, and Catherine in the crowd cheering her on.
 She also encounters Jern, who says he loves her.
 She then keeps going and finishes the marathon.

 An epilogue reveals Brittany and Jern living together as a couple, but she does not want to marry him despite his suggestion.
 She kisses him and leaves the house to go on a run.